boxyhq/website/guides/jackson/frameworks/adonis.md

 ## Enable SAML Single Sign-On

-This step allows your customers to configure the SAML SSO with their chosen IdP.
+This step allows your customers to configure the SAML SSO with their chosen Identity Provider.

 - Add UI to configure SAML SSO
 - Save the SAML connection